sidlau/ExerciseHelper/README.md

 3. After the timer ends, a chime will play and the next exercise will be displayed on the screen
 - Use the drop-down menu on the top to reset the timer or workout

-## Additional Exercises / Things to Note
+## Important Things to Note

-I highly recommend **extra pushup exercises** after performing Workout A or B to work the chest muscles some more.
-I personally do a few sets of Wide-arm Pushups, Staggered Pushups, and Diamond Pushups.

-I also highly recommend purchasing resistance bands like [this](https://www.amazon.com/dp/B07W6XKRYD/ref=twister_B07W81TBZ7?th=1&psc=1) or [this](https://www.amazon.com/LETSCOM-Resistance-Exercise-Powerlifting-Exercises/dp/B07H3PJ4M4/ref=sr_1_2?crid=1OL6MV1L507WB&dchild=1&keywords=letscom%2Bresistance%2Bbands&qid=1590835773&s=sporting-goods&sprefix=letscom%2B%2Csporting%2C207&sr=1-2&th=1) to perform **[back conditioning exercises](https://www.youtube.com/watch?v=ELe4fATl-Jg)** every day of the week.

-Also remember to keep up your protein intake.
-These [protein bars](https://www.amazon.com/Pure-Protein-Nutritious-Support-Variety/dp/B01126O3OY/ref=sr_1_1?dchild=1&keywords=protein%2Bbars&qid=1587448618&sr=8-1&th=1) are cheap and taste pretty good.
-Costco sells bigger 21-bar packs at a lower price.
+Remember to keep up your protein intake!
+Very, very important or else you will not see improvements.
+MyProtein has frequent sales on their [Impact Whey Isolate](https://us.myprotein.com/sports-nutrition/impact-whey-isolate/10852482.html).
+The flavors taste pretty freakin amazing (except vanilla and strawberry).
+Use my referral link https://us.myprotein.com/referrals.list?applyCode=SID-RGG or code **SID-RGG** for 35% off :^)

 ### Good luck and obtain those gains!